Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

 \subsubsection{Resource Utilization and Latency}

-We also evaluate the expected resource utilization and latency on a Alveo U55C FPGA~\cite{AMD:AlveoU55C} of the compiled model using Vivado synthesis reports.
+We also evaluate the expected resource utilization and latency on a Alveo U250 FPGA~\cite{AMD:AlveoU250} of the compiled model using Vivado synthesis reports.
 Resource metrics include digital signal processing (DSP) blocks, flip-flops (FFs), and look-up tables (LUTs), while timing performance is quantified via estimated clock cycles per inference.
 Note that the synthesis over-reports LUTs and FFs compared to the actual implementation.

-Results for two of the Student models (corresponding to input sizes $64 \times 32$ and $18 \times 16$) are summarized in Table~\ref{tab:hls_resource_comparison}.
-Note that the model trained for the $864 \times 64$ input size was not converted due to its large size.
+Results for two of the Student models (corresponding to segment sizes $64 \times 32$ and $18 \times 16$) are summarized in Table~\ref{tab:hls_resource_comparison}.
+Both the total available resources and Super Logic Region (SLR) resources are shown.
+The SLR is a single FPGA die slice; the Alveo U250 includes 4 SLRs in total.
+Ideally, the network should fit onto one SLR, not crossing different regions.
+For each resource, the reported usage is compared to the total available on the device, with the per-SLR capacity given in parentheses; the utilization is defined as the ratio of required to available resources.
+Note that the model trained for the $864 \times 64$ segment size was not converted due to its large size.
 Current hardware estimates show that the distilled Student networks satisfy low-latency inference, being below the target clock period of $5~\mathrm{ns}$.
-However, the models are over-utilizing the available FPGA resources for the targeted FPGA.
+However, the models require more than the available resources for the targeted FPGA.
 Current efforts are ongoing to further reduce network computational footprint and/or targeting different FPGA chips, while maintaining network accuracy and latency performance.

 As an alternative to FPGAs, CPU implementation of the models was also explored.
-We ran inference on a single thread on an Intel Xeon Gold 6226 CPU running at $2.70~\mathrm{GHz}$, and compared the networks' latency to what would be required for MicroBooNE, namely $3.2~\mathrm{ms/readout}$ \cite{acciarri_design_2017}.
-Table~\ref{tab:CPU_resource_comparison} shows the latency for the different Student models, per input image and readout, where each readout is an image of $3456\times640$-pixel size.
+We ran inference on a single thread on an Intel Xeon Gold 6226 CPU running at $2.70~\mathrm{GHz}$, and compared the networks' latency to what would be required for MicroBooNE, namely $3.2~\mathrm{ms/readout}$ \cite{MicroBooNE:2015bmn}.
+Table~\ref{tab:CPU_resource_comparison} shows the latency for the different Student models, per input segment and readout, where each readout is an image of $3456\times640$-pixel size.
 We also present the number of threads needed to process one readout within the required latency in order to keep up with the expected raw data rate for the experiment.
 This allows us to estimate the requirements for parallelization.
 As one Xeon Gold 6226 CPU has 12 cores with 24 threads, our results indicate that a single CPU can host enough parallel instances of the same model, one per input segment, to keep up with the data stream.